- Good Internet access - It's an online course!

 Thank you for reading through the course syllabus.
 Now move on to the course experiences (lessons).

-- Assignments, Canvas Discussions: Points will be awarded for completion of required coursework.
+- Assignments, reflections, and Canvas discussions: Points will be awarded for completion of required coursework.
 These will be graded using a scoring rubric that is provided for each assignment.
 Your own self assessment of your effort may be included in this.

 - If you happen to receive a low score - advice will be given as to what you need to do further to revise and resubmit for an acceptable score.
 It's OK to fail at something, if you try again until you make it acceptable.
 We want you to succeed!